Robust Trajectory Tracking of Autonomous Surface Vehicle via Lie Algebraic Online MPC

 \item \textbf{Bi-level feature extraction for efficient disturbance representation.} We develop a bi-level Fourier-based feature extraction method that identifies and retains the dominant components of disturbance dynamics.

 \item \textbf{Validation across simulation and real-world domains.} The proposed controller is evaluated in a physics-based simulator and in real-world experiments. \end{enumerate}

 The remainder of this paper is organized as follows.
-Section II provides the preliminaries and mathematical formulations used throughout the paper.
+Section II provides the mathematical preliminaries.
 Section III presents the details of our proposed method.
 Experiments are presented in Section IV.
-Section V concludes the paper and discusses ideas for future studies.
+Finally, Section V concludes the paper and discusses future studies.